joinpursuit/AC_4_Web/units/deepdive/lessons/post_requests/post_requests.md

 })
 ```

-Finally, let us send the log of names and moods to the client on a get request to `moods`:
+Finally, let's send the log of names and moods to the client on a `get` request to _moods_:

 ```js
 app.get('/moods', (req, res) => {